nus-cs2103/website-base/admin/ip-tasks-fragment.md

 1. **Submit your evaluation** using the survey.
 1. **Repeat the above steps for the 2nd iP** allocated to you (use the survey `iP Peer Evaluation 2`).<br>
    If _both_ iPs crash or fail severely in a similar fashion, the problem may be on your side.
 Please contact the teaching team to ask how to proceed.
-1. %%**Take note of the effort required for a _typical_ iP**: After seeing two more iPs, you should now be in a better position to estimate how much you need to do for the tP (reason: the expected workload for the tP is estimated with reference to the effort required for a _typical_ iP).%%
+1. %%**Take note of the effort required for a _typical_ iP**: After seeing two more iPs, you should now be in a better position to estimate how much you need to do for the tP (reason: the expected implementation effort for the tP is estimated with reference to the implementation effort required for a _typical_ iP).%%
 </div>
 {#====================================================================================================================#}
 <span id="heading_generate_new_jar">{{ "Release" if tic4002 else "Generate" }} a new JAR file</span>